reconhub/deployer/README.md

 ## Building a new *deployer*

 The RECON Deployer is an application of `nomad`, a R package for creating portable R environments.
-You first need to install this package:
+You first need to install this package, which also depends on `provisionr`:

 ```
+devtools::install_github("mrc-ide/provisionr", upgrade = FALSE)
 devtools::install_github("reconhub/nomad", upgrade = FALSE)
 ```